The Housing Care Service provides adequate, affordable housing for New Zealand citizens who meet Council’s entry criteria.

 The Council owns 21 complexes providing 215 rental housing units for seniors in Invercargill and Bluff.
 The Housing Care Service has always been self-funding, with income derived solely from rents: there is no draw on rates.

 The service provides comfortable and affordable accommodation for elderly and other eligible people aged 50-plus who need help with housing.
-The units are clustered in villages and provide a pleasant environment in which residents can socialise together if they choose.
+The units are clustered in villages and offer a pleasant environment in which residents can socialise if they choose.

 All units are easily accessible and insulated, and all have electric ranges, washing machines, floor coverings, light fittings, electric heating and bathroom heaters.
 Tenants need only supply a fridge, drapes and furniture before moving in.

 Many residents enjoy the independence that the units provide at an affordable cost.